The extension of Schwarzschild line element to include uniformly accelerated mass

 \section{Abstract}

 {In this paper we analyze the spacetime geometry due to a Schwarzschild object having uniform accelerated motion.
 In the beginning, we investigate the gravitational field due to a uniformly moving Schwarzschild object and obtain the spacetime line element for such an object.
-After analyzing the necessary boundary conditions, the obtained line element is found to be consistent.
+After analyzing the necessary limiting conditions, the obtained line element is found to be consistent.
 Next, we extend our work to a uniformly accelerated Schwarzschild object.
-In that case, we obtain the spacetime line element for both when the acceleration is along the $X-$direction and when the acceleration is in an arbitrary direction on the $XY$ plane.
-The boundary conditions of those line elements have been examined.
-Such work will have immense applications in astrophysics when we calculate the geodesic equations of test particles in the gravitational field of objects having uniform accelerated motion.}\\\\ \textbf{Keywords:} \textit{Gravitation -- Spacetime metric -- Schwarzschild object -- accelerated motion -- Rindler transformation.}
+In that case, we obtain the spacetime line element for both when the acceleration is along the $X-$direction and when the acceleration is in an arbitrary direction on the $XY$ plane (in the later case $X$ may be some third reference direction, which may be useful for future work).
+The limiting conditions of those line elements have been examined.
+Such work will have relevant applications in astrophysics when we calculate the geodesic equations of test particles in the gravitational field of objects having uniform accelerated motion.}\\\\ \textbf{Keywords:} \textit{Gravitation; Spacetime metric; Schwarzschild object; accelerated motion; Rindler transformation.}